disketteomelette/SIDAuth/README.md

 */
 ?>

-To enter a code, use:
+I. ex.
+To enter just one user code, use:

 <?php
 /*